sderosiaux/guidelines-to-create-a-strong-website/README.md

     - (deprecated X-Webkit-CSP: old Chrome)
     - (deprecated X-Content-Security-Policy: IE10, FF<24)
     - **Public-Key-Pins**: ensure the webclient has the right public keys, to avoid MITM attacks `public-key-pins-report-only:max-age=500; pin-sha256="WoiWRyIOVNa9ihaBciRSC7XHjliYS9VwUGOIud4PB18="; report-uri="http://example.com/hpkp/"`
-    - **Public-Key-Pins-Report-Only**: Same as CSP-RO, at first, add this one to see if it's working as expected.
+    - **Public-Key-Pins-Report-Only**: Same as CSP-RO.
+At first, add this one to see if you get any error.
 Facebook is using this one for instance.
     - Strict-Transport-Security
     - X-Content-Type-Options
     - X-Frame-Options